WeiDUorg/weidu/README-WeiDU-Changes.txt

     representation of the same file is created in <old file>.TEXT.
   * Answers to *_READLN are logged to setup-mymod.debug.
   * Failing to remove mymod/backup/0 isn't cause to stop installation.
+  * MOD_IS_INSTALLED works properly when restoring temporarily uninstalled components.

 Version 223:
   * Fixed a bug that was breaking REPLACE_TRIGGER_TEXT_REGEXP in some